Dmytro Dontsov: Post-war exile

 With the advance of the Red Army, Dontsov left Prague for the American occupation zone in early 1945 from where he travelled to Paris and then to London in 1946, before moving to New York in 1947.
 Later that year, he crossed the border into Canada on a tourist visa and, despite a public investigation into his wartime activities, was permitted to settle in Montreal where he taught Ukrainian literature at the French-language Université de Montréal from 1949 to 1952.

-Dontsov attempted to promote his Russophobic anti-communist views in speaking tours but found himself a pariah in much of the Ukrainian diaspora in large part because of the pro-Nazi and fascist views he espoused before and during the war but he was also perceived as a faithless, hypocritical coward by many nationalists due to his alignment with the Nazis despite the deaths of Teliha, Olzhych, and other nationalists by their hand who had followed his teachings.
+Dontsov attempted to promote his Russophobic anti-communist views in speaking tours but found himself a pariah in much of the Ukrainian diaspora in large part because of the pro-Nazi and fascist views he espoused before and during the war but he was also perceived as a faithless, hypocritical coward by many nationalists due to his alignment with the Nazis despite the deaths of Teliha, Olzhych and other nationalists, who had followed his teachings, from their hand.

 Dontsov's activities in postwar exile consisted of him writing extensively for the Ukrainian émigré press, mainly in publications associated with the OUN-B. Stepan Bandera remained in contact with Dontsov throughout the 1950s, offering him the role of editor in his organisation's newspaper which Dontsov declined.
 In his later years Dontsov became a devotee of theosophy, repackaging his worldview pertaining to the Soviet Union for a Christian fundamentalist audience during the Cold War and excised pro-Nazi and antisemitic elements from his republished works.
 Dontsov argued that the Cold War should become a holy war against the Satanic Soviet Union and that, since a Third World War was inevitable, the West should strike preemptively.
 Following Bandera's assassination, Dontsov published an obituary in a November 1959 issue of OUN-B periodical Homin Ukraїny in which he praised Bandera as the embodiment of a principled anti-democratic, anti-communist fighter.